-Between five percent and 25 percent of states’ welfare spending has been found to be wasted or fraudulent.
+Between four percent and ten percent of states’ welfare spending has been found to be wasted or fraudulent.

 Fraud and abuse in states’ welfare programs—Medicaid, food stamps, cash assistance, etc.—cost taxpayers millions and rob limited resources from the truly vulnerable who need targeted, temporary help.